trinhdoduyhungss/classification_sentence_knn_simple/README.md

 |Thay ava chào năm mới cho đỡ mốc|Câu bình thường|
 |..See more at datasentence.js...|...See more at datasentence.js..|

+# The structure of the sentence point
+You need to convert sentences into points on a spatial graph (2D - (x, y)) before using KNN to classify.
+So, how I did it?
+Follow this caculation formula:

+    x = len(bad words in sentence)/len(sentence)

+    y = sentence

+In the x, I removed duplicate bad words in each sentence before dividing.

+And I used the Euclidean distance to calculate the relationship between two points

 # Bad words
 |Word|
 |----|